 Wood Is Best

 The best material for birdhouses you can use is wood.
-You should avoid using a treated wood, and do not use plywood.
+You should avoid using treated wood, and do not use plywood.

 Seal Your Fasteners